sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 		git fetch --unshallow

 	Note that if you switch between FW 9 and FW 8, you will need to switch the default .NET runtime between mono 4 and mono 3 in MonoDevelop, Edit, Preferences, Projects, .NET Runtimes.

+### Wastaize

+If you there is no Wasta .iso available and you are creating a Wasta machine from an Ubuntu 18.04 machine, then do the following.
+When installing wasta-cinnamon-bionic, it may ask which display manager to use.
+Make sure to use lightdm for Wasta.

+        sudo add-apt-repository -y ppa:wasta-linux/wasta
+        sudo add-apt-repository -y ppa:wasta-linux/wasta-apps
+        sudo add-apt-repository -y ppa:wasta-linux/wasta-testing
+        sudo add-apt-repository -y ppa:wasta-linux/cinnamon-3-6
+        sudo apt-get update
+        sudo apt-get install -y wasta-core-bionic
+        sudo apt-get install -y wasta-cinnamon-bionic
+        sudo wasta-initial-setup --auto

+Reboot.

 ### Provision